Reading from network

 Introduction

-This guide will walk you through reading data from the TON Blockchain.
+This guide will walk you through reading data from TON Blockchain.
 You'll learn how to:

 - Fetch account information